 This got him thinking about economic output on a larger scale.
-Sure enough, he began to find that in various industries, societies and even companies, 80% of the production often came from the 20% most productive faction.
+Sure enough, he began to find that in various industries, societies and even companies, 80% of the production often came from the 20% most productive portion.

 This became known as the Pareto Principle, or what is now often referred to as the 80/20 Principle.